 The editor himself wrote that there was a period when Mother felt God "neither in her heart nor in the Church".
 Canonising a person who questions the existence of God in a particular religion also raises many questions.

 As soon as someone calls someone a saint, he indirectly calls the rest of the people either non-saints or sinners.
 Being a saint does not necessarily inspire others to strive for sainthood, it can also create a sense of guilt within them.

 Another thing to be looked at: in a world full of cruelty, inequality, and superstitions, even if there is one real saint, is it a great achievement?
 How would a drop of sugar reduce the infinite salinity of the ocean?
 To a world already riddled with hundreds of divisions, one more division between the saint and sinner will be added, and create another opportunity for others to live with a culture of conformity, adulation, and hero-worship.

 According to the norms of organised religion, someone becoming a saint does not become a panacea for the sorrow of humanity; only that organisation's own exclusive, specific methods and traditions get new energy.
 Doubting and questioning them only weakens their roots, which is the last thing these organised religions want.

 That's why the people associated with the same organisation cannot raise questions about this tradition of declaring some people saints.
 It would be suicidal for them.
 But common, rational, right-thinking rationalist, inclined towards atheism or skepticism should constantly raise these questions.
 Only then people will gradually understand the futility of unnecessary rituals and relinquish a hierarchical, dogmatic approach to religion.

-(This is a member's opinion article and the views expressed are the author's own.
+(Chaitanya Nagar is a freelance journalist, translator, poet.
+This is an opinion piece and the views expressed above are the author’s own.
 The Quint neither endorses nor is responsible for them.)